 If you are unsure whether you have depression, there are online self-tests you can do, including:

 If you have some, but not necessarily all, the symptoms mentioned above, it’s a good idea to see your doctor.
-They doctor will ask you questions about your thoughts, feelings and behaviour, including sleeping and eating patterns, as well as how long you have been feeling this way.
-They will ask if you have had any previous episodes of depression and may ask about what is happening in your life at the moment.
-He or she may also do a physical examination and blood tests to rule out other causes for your depression.
+They will ask you questions about your thoughts, feelings and behaviour, including sleeping and eating patterns, as well as how long you have been feeling this way.
+They will also ask if you have had any previous episodes of depression and may ask about what is happening in your life at the moment.
+They may also do a physical examination and blood tests to rule out other causes for your depression.

 Your doctor will be assessing not only if you have depression, but what type of depression and whether you have mild, moderate or severe symptoms, as this will affect what treatment they recommend.